s1eve-mcdichae1/Hurrican-RPi/README.md

 A freeware jump and shoot game made by Poke53280 (Eiswuxe) and based on the Turrican series of run and gun platformers: https://www.winterworks.de/project/hurrican/

-SDL2 port by drfiemost: https://github.com/drfiemost/Hurrican
+SDL2 port by drfiemost (branch `joystick_pause`): https://github.com/drfiemost/Hurrican/tree/joystick_pause

 Pi 4 only.